 IgM, which is used in this test, is the first antibody built during an immune system response.
 The other immunoglobin used is IgA which works with invading pathogens as an immune response.

-In this test both of these measures will tell you your pet’s sensitivities to 150 known allergens.
+This test uses IgA and IgM to tell you your pet’s sensitivities to around 100 known allergens.

 What are some of the symptoms of pet sensitivities?
 Common symptoms that may indicate an intolerance by your pet include: itching and scratching and redness in the skin, including consonant paw chewing and licking; ear itching, redness and soreness; gastrointestinal issues including gas, diarrhea, vomiting, bloating; hair loss and also wheezing.
 Other symptoms can include altered behaviors including excessive or aggressive behaviors.